ChristinaPa/databricks-migration/README.md

 ## Adding a user interface to ARM templates

 Azure allows you to create a “UI definition” json file to define how you would like your ARM template to look like, you can define textboxes, dropdown lists , sections,….etc to gather user input and parameters to feed into your ARM template.
 We have included "mainui.json" file as UI defination for our ARM template.
-If there is any change in the parameter in ARM template then we need to modify the UI defination accordingly.
+If there is any change in the parameter in ARM template then we need to modify the UI definition accordingly.

 ## Azure Services being deployed